-Table C-4.
-Requirement property enumeration types
+Table C.4 - Requirement property enumeration types

-Enumeration Enumeration Literals Example Description VerificationMethodKind Analysis Analysis indicates that verification will be performed by technical evaluation using mathematical representations, charts, graphs, circuit diagrams, data reduction, or representative data.
+Enumeration Enumeration Literals Example Description RiskKind High High indicates an unacceptable level of risk Medium Medium indicates an acceptable level of risk Low Low indicates a minimal level of risk or no risk VerificationMethodKind Analysis Analysis indicates that verification will be performed by technical evaluation using mathematical representations, charts, graphs, circuit diagrams, data reduction, or representative data.
 Analysis also includes the verification of requirements under conditions, which are simulated or modeled; where the results are derived from the analysis of the results produced by the model.
 Demonstration Demonstration indicates that verification will be performed by operation, movement or adjustment of the item under specific conditions to perform the design functions without recording of quantitative data Demonstration is typically considered the least restrictive of the verification types.
 Inspection Inspection indicates that verification will be performed by examination of the item, reviewing descriptive documentation, and comparing the appropriate characteristics with a predetermined standard to determine conformance to requirements without the use of special laboratory equipment or procedures.
 Test Test indicates that verification will be performed through systematic exercising of the applicable item under appropriate conditions with instrumentation to measure required parameters and the collection, analysis, and evaluation of quantitative data to show that measured parameters equal or exceed specified requirements.